5 Marketing Strategies You Should Be Using

 The average YouTube viewing session for mobile users is a whopping 40 minutes, yet only nine percent of small businesses take advantage of the platform’s high engagement.
 With free quality video editing software like Blender, Lightworks, or Shotcut, you can create stunning videos without breaking the bank.
 Monetize your channel with ads for additional revenue.

 Some of the top-grossing YouTubers made their names through makeup and hair tutorials.
-Increase demand and decrease customer complaints by creating tutorial videos that demonstrate how to use products correctly and reveal creative product applications.
+Increase demand and decrease customer complaints by creating tutorial videos demonstrating how to use products correctly and reveal creative product applications.
 If your online store sells celebrity-endorsed brands, interview these figures in-studio or via video conference.
 Form long-term partnerships with popular vloggers to create product reviews and unboxing videos.

 The primary purpose of your YouTube content is to educate and entertain.
 Draw on your industry expertise but don’t be afraid to let your humor and personality shine through.
 Keep aggressive sales pitches to a minimum; instead, embed product links in the videos and put your landing page in the description.
 Every video should remind viewers to like, subscribe, and click the bell icon to receive updates.